at-tools/moodle-block_uploadgroups/README.md

 Once installed, capability "block/uploadgroups:add" needs to be added to the roles/users (e.g. teacher) in order for them to be able to use the block.

 RELEASE NOTE
+[2016010401]
+- Fixes the currently enrolled user check (Thanks to Longfei Yu from UMass)

 [2016010400]
 - Code style changes required by Moodle for submission to plugins directory